-For this article, we interviewed Debra Parsons, MD, president-elect, Colorado Medical Society; Doris C. Gundersen, MD, PC, medical director, Colorado Physician Health Program, University of Colorado; and Deborah Saint-Phard, MD, founder and director, CU Women’s Sports Medicine, UCHealth.
+For this story, we interviewed Debra Parsons, MD, CU School of Medicine; Doris C. Gundersen, MD, PC, medical director, Colorado Physician Health Program, University of Colorado; and Deborah Saint-Phard, MD, founder and director, CU Women’s Sports Medicine, UCHealth.

 What is physician burnout?

 There is a reliable tool for measuring and assessing provider burnout called the Maslach Burnout Inventory (MBI).
 The MBI is well-validated and is used by educators, human-services professionals, and others to identify the condition and its severity.
 The MBI for medical professionals measures burnout based on responses to three scales:

 - Emotional exhaustion or “feelings of being emotionally overextended and exhausted by one’s work”

 - Depersonalization or “unfeeling and impersonal responses toward recipients of one’s service, care treatment, or instruction”

 - Personal accomplishment or “feelings of competence (or incompetence) or achievement (or lack of achievement) in one’s work”

 Dr. Saint-Phard is quick to emphasize that burnout is a serious issue among many types of healthcare workers, not just physicians.